Anaphylactic Allergies: Can I train my own detection dog?

 For most gluten detection dogs for Celiac handlers, there are some precautions when training.
 But if you have anaphylactic allergies - you're going to want a hazmat team.

-There is a way to train a detection dog safely when you are anaphylactic, but oh my do the first few sessions feel like a horror movie.
+There is a way to train a detection dog safely when you are anaphylactic, but the first few sessions feel like a horror movie sometimes.

 Here is how we keep safe when training Milo to detect gluten for me.